supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 Duration: 60 minutes

-The Contoso application has been deployed to the Central US region.
+The Contoso application has been deployed to the <inject key="Region" enableCopy="false" /> region.
 This initial deployment does not have any redundancy - it uses a single web VM, a single database VM, and a single domain controller VM.

 In this exercise, you will convert this deployment into a highly-availability architecture by adding redundancy to each tier.